dictadata/s3-filesystem/README.md

-# new-filestorage
+# new-filesystem

-Example project for create a dictadata filestorage plugin.
+Example project for create a dictadata filesystem plugin.